dougeby/IntuneDocs/intune/get-started-users.md

 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Choose **All services** > **Intune**.
 Intune is located in the **Monitoring + Management** section.
 3. Once you've opened the **Microsoft Intune** pane, select **Users**.
 On the **All Users** page, select **+ New user**.
 4. Enter details for the user, such as **Name** and **User name**.
-The domain name portion of the user name must be one of the following:
+The domain name portion of the user name must be one of the following domains:
     - the initial default domain name “contoso.onmicrosoft.com” domain name, or
     - a verified, non-federated domain name such as “contoso.com.”
 5. Under **Groups**, choose [a group](get-started-groups.md) to add the user to.